dutts/containers-workshop/glossary.md

 <dl>
   <dt id="sdk">SDK</dt>
   <dd>
-    SDK addons are the exising addon format that is soon to be removed from Firefox, these were very powerful but caused issues in updating Firefox.
+    SDK addons are the existing addon format that is soon to be removed from Firefox, these were very powerful but caused issues in updating Firefox.
   </dd>

   <dt id="web-extension">Web Extension</dt>